 Volt Bank is a neobank, so like other digital banks it will have pros and cons depending on the kind of banking experience you’re looking for.

-For starters, Volt will likely appeal to Australians who are happy to shift away from a conventional banking model to one in which they’re only able to access their accounts on their smartphones.
-This means Volt won’t have physical branches, nor is it likely to have traditional phone banking - two options which may still appeal to many Australians.
+For starters, Volt will appeal to Australians who are happy to shift away from a conventional banking model to one in which they’re only able to access their accounts on their smartphones.
+This means Volt doesn't have physical branches, nor does it have traditional phone banking - two options which may still appeal to many Australians.

-Volt Bank will also almost certainly come with a range of new age payment, money management and savings features which might strongly appeal to Aussies looking for greater control, insights and personalised information from their bank.
+Volt Bank is also almost certainly going to add a range of new age payment, money management and even more savings features to its app in the future - features which might strongly appeal to Aussies looking for greater control, insights and personalised information from their bank.

-However, Volt is likely to release its product suite slowly.
-So if you’re the kind of person who likes to be able to manage their bank account, savings account, credit card, home loan and any other financial products through the same bank then Volt may not be for you, at least, not just yet.
+However, Volt is clearly taking the time to nail its product rollout.
+While you can now sign up for the Volt Savings Account, if you’re the kind of person who likes to be able to manage their bank account, credit card, home loan and any other financial products through the same bank then Volt may not be the bank for you, at least, not just yet.